CCI-MOC/lsvd-rbd/README.md

 - object map + shared\_mutex are separate and shared by read cache and translation layer. so 4 mutexes in total.

+### Read cache

+The read cache keeps a bitmap of the valid pages in each block.
+This is basically only used when we recycle data from the write cache to the read cache - this way we can just accept the data without worrying if it makes up a full block.
+If we try to read from the cache block and come across an invalid page, we just fetch the whole damn block.

+Note that we just check the pages that are being referenced, so it's ok if the surrounding pages in the object are garbage - we'll never check the corresponding bits, so we'll never fetch the garbage

 ### valgrind
 To run Gdb with `valgrind`:
 ```